 Data Sources

 Our social network analysis draws on our self-built database of actors involved in the structuration of US$ denominated CDOs.
 The underlying data was harvested from Offering Circulars (OCs) – lengthy documents published and distributed by the IPs for a variety of users (investors, regulators, legal departments).
 OCs contain detailed descriptions of product structures, administration and the distribution of income as well as actors, which form our analysis of ‘roles’.

-The key actors are: investment or commercial banks (the IPs) who structure and arrange the CDO deal, the collateral manager who selects and manages the underlying assets on behalf of the issuer (an off balance sheet special purpose vehicle, usually a wholly owned subsidiary of the IP) who then sells securities backed by the cashflows from these assets to investors.
+We recognize that using secondary data has its limitations: we do not know the intricate details of the ties, their modality or the direction; but, nonetheless, we can construct a network of connections between actors.
+Based on the documentation available for each CDO in our database, we gathered information on agents involved in its structuration including attribute data such as the function in which the particular actor performs.
+This function is determined by the information received from CDO documentation which categorizes the particular activity for each actor, The key actors are: investment or commercial banks (the IPs) who structure and arrange the CDO deal, the collateral manager who selects and manages the underlying assets on behalf of the issuer (an off balance sheet special purpose vehicle (SPV), usually a wholly owned subsidiary of the IP) who then sells securities backed by the cashflows from these assets to investors.
 A trustee holds title to the assets of the CDO for the benefit of the investors (Tavakoli, 2008).
 There are also legal representatives to each party involved; plus Irish listing and paying agents who sell these securities on the Irish Stock Exchange for the benefit of institutional investors.

 These positions were situated in particular institutional and regulatory domains for the purposes of regulatory arbitrage (Fligstein, 2001).
-For example for a US bank to sell CDO securities to a German bank, three international relations were established in parallel: i) a financing relation between the IP in New York and the issuer in Delaware to avoid the creation of a taxable event when assets (or asset risks) are transferred (Tavakoli, 2008) ii) a transfer of assets (or asset risks) between the issuer in Delaware and the co-issuer (another SPV) in the Cayman Islands to further reduce regulatory costs, and iii) a marketing relation between the co-issuer in the Caymans and the listing agent on the Irish Stock Exchange to trigger the Quoted Eurobond Exemption rules which reduced tax payable on interest (Cox, 2013: 3).
+For example for a US bank to sell CDO securities to a German bank, three international relations were established in parallel: i) a financing relation between the IP in New York and the issuer in Delaware to avoid the creation of a taxable event when assets (or asset risks) are transferred (Tavakoli, 2008) ii) a transfer of assets (or asset risks) between the issuer in Delaware and the co-issuer (another SPV) in the Cayman Islands to further reduce regulatory costs, and iii) a marketing relation between the co-issuer in the Caymans and the listing agent on the Irish Stock Exchange to trigger the Quoted Eurobond Exemption rules which reduced tax payable on interest (Arthur Cox, 2013: 3).
 Regulatory arbitrage was essential because margins on CDOs were so slim (Tavakoli, 2006).
 Without the tax and regulatory cost savings, it is unlikely many CDOs would ever have been built at all.

-These documents were sourced from a variety of places including the Senate’s Financial Crisis Inquiry Commission(FCIC)(2011) investigation into the subprime crisis, the Irish Stock Exchange databank and other online repositories.
+These documents were sourced from a variety of places including the Senate’s Financial Crisis Inquiry Commission (FCIC, 2011) investigation into the subprime crisis, the Irish Stock Exchange databank and other online repositories.
 Overall our dataset contains 373 unique US-created CDOs issued in USD between 2001 and 2008.
-The frequency of OCs from which we populated our database was dependent on data availability but mirrors the pattern of originations disclosed by the Securities Industry and Financial Markets Association (SIFMA) (Figure 2).
+The frequency of OCs from which we populated our database was dependent on data availability but mirrors the pattern of originations disclosed by the Securities Industry and Financial Markets Association (SIFMA, 2016) (Figure 2).
 The database contains a total of 361 unique firms involved in the US CDO structuration process, the breakdown of which is in Figure 3.
 Although actors generally perform one supply-side service, there are notable exceptions – for example some firms are involved in both trustee and administrative services.
 In those circumstances firms were allocated to the function they were most involved in.

 (INSERT FIGURE 2 and 3 ABOUT HERE)